Talking to kids about the news

 - Encourage older children to watch the news and discuss current events with you.
 It’s important that young people understand what is going on in the world and their community.
 Watch the news with older children and use it as a springboard to discuss difficult topics such as racism, sexuality, AIDS, war, death, drug and alcohol use.

 - Create “teachable moments.”
-Keep a globe or atlas handy when watching the news to look up countries or areas mentioned in stories.
-Because news items often lack context or thoughtful analysis, use an encyclopedia or the Internet to get more in-depth information about an issue or a country that kids show interest in.
+Keep a map handy when watching the news to look up countries or areas mentioned in stories.
+Because news items often lack context or thoughtful analysis, search online to get more in-depth information about an issue or a country that kids show interest in.

 - Try to find positive news stories.
 Call attention to stories that emphasize positive actions and people making a difference - stories about new medical research, peace accords, activism on social or environmental issues and exceptional achievements in sports, the arts or sciences.